 For 2011-12, there are over 900 new ski designs, Rossignol alone has over 40 skis in their product line from race skis to front side carvers, to ladies skis, twin tip park skis, all mountain skis, powder skis, backcountry skis, telemark skis, and rockers.
 Wide, reverse camber( aka: rocker) skis are all the rage with more ghetto graphics, and rocker technology tweeks more traditional shaped skis for easier turn initiation and better float in snow.
-Also, see our latest reviews of the best skis for 2013 and our 2014 new ski reviews.
+Also, see our latest reviews of the Top Skis for 2015, 2014 Best Skis, best skis for 2013, and Top Kids Skis Reviewed.

 Here are our best skis for winter 2011-2012: